-This lightweight moisturizer/sunscreen is the perfect asset for winter days when you are looking for that much needed UVA protection and hydration.
+This lightweight moisturizer/sunscreen is the perfect asset for winter days when looking for that much-needed UVA protection and hydration.

 Chemical sunscreens are, simply put, products that contain chemicals.
 These are more common and work in a slightly different way than physical sunscreens.